-Mr. Boyd, Mr. Brinkworth and Mr. Scanlon are our only named executive officers to whom these retirement provisions applied at the end of fiscal 2022.
+Mr. Boyd, Mr. Brinkworth and Mr. Scanlon are our only named executive officers to whom these retirement provisions applied at the end of fiscal 2023.

-2022 Phantom Unit Plan
+2022 Phantom Equity Plan

-At its November 8, 2022 meeting, the Committee adopted a Phantom Unit Plan (the "PUP") as a component of our long-term executive compensation, based on an analysis of market practices of different components of total compensation prepared by WTW.
-The adoption of the PUP was recommended by WTW to provide an additional component of long-term compensation that has similar characteristics of our 2018 RUP, but that provides for cash settlement.
-In adopting the PUP, the Committee's intent is to provide a reasonable mixture of both cash and non-cash equity-based compensation as components of long-term compensation.
+At its November 8, 2022 meeting, the Committee adopted our 2022 Phantom Equity Plan (the "PEP") as a component of our longterm compensation, based on an analysis of market practices of different components of total compensation prepared by WTW.
+The adoption of the PEP was recommended by WTW to provide an additional component of long-term compensation that has similar characteristics of our RUP, but that provides for cash settlement.
+In adopting the PEP, the Committee's intent is to provide a reasonable mixture of both cash and non-cash equity-based compensation as components of long-term compensation.